Prince William Jokes About Baby Names and Gives an Update on Life With a Newborn

 "Sleeping's going reasonably well so far," he said in a video tweeted by the Daily Mirror's royal correspondent Victoria Murphy.
 "So, he's behaving himself, which is good."

-William attended the service with Prince Harry and Meghan Markle, who attended a Dawn Service earlier in the day in honor of the national day of remembrance.
+William attended the service with Prince Harry and Meghan Markle, who also attended a Dawn Service earlier in the day in honor of the national day of remembrance.
+Upon arriving at Westminster Abbey, William greeted his future sister-in-law with a sweet kiss on the cheek.

-Kate gave birth to the fifth air to the throne at St. Mary's Hospital in London on April 23.
+Kate gave birth to the fifth heir to the throne at St. Mary's Hospital in London on April 23.
 Kensington Palace announced the news on Twitter.

 "Her Royal Highness The Duchess of Cambridge was safely delivered of a son at 1101hrs.
 The baby weighs 8lbs 7oz," the Palace tweeted.
 "The Duke of Cambridge was present for the birth.
 Her Royal Highness and her child are both doing well."